-October 2015.
-From left: Richard Katz (PI), Jonathan Burley (PhD student), Lewis Carney (MSc student), David Rees-Jones (PDRA), Tobias Keller (PDRA), Andrew Turner (PDRA), Katie Kumamoto (visiting PhD student), Jessica Warren (visiting professor)
+July 2016.
+From left: Richard Katz (PI), Meng Tian (PDRA), Jonathan Burley (PhD student), David Rees-Jones (PDRA), Tobias Keller (PDRA), Ben Jackson (research assistant), Grace Manley (MSc student), Andrew Turner (PDRA).

 The computational models that we develop leverage powerful software called the Portable, Extensible Toolkit for Scientific Computation (PETSc), which is developed at Argonne National Laboratory in Illinois.
 This general-use set of libraries allow us to rapidly develop flexible numerical solvers for coupled systems of non-linear partial differential equations.
 It facilitates the production of novel simulations that open a window on emergent behaviours in the complex, multi-physics problems posed by the Earth.

 Our work is supported by research grants from a variety of sources.
 This funding goes toward our wages and our access to computational resources.
 It allow us to present our results at regional and international conferences, and to learn about research by other investigators.
 We also travel into the field, to become better acquainted with the systems that we study, although new field observations and measurements are generally not a part of our published work.
 Without the financial support of our sponsors, our work would not be possible.

 In terms of people, our goal is to be as dynamic as the systems that we study.
 We are eager to collaborate, and to expand our membership to motivated, talented postdoctoral scholars and graduate students.
 Prospective students should consult the graduate admissions page for the Department of Earth Sciences.
 Funded positions will be announced on our RSS news feed.
 If you are interested in getting involved in our work and you have a background in physics and/or applied mathematics, please contact us about joining the FoaLab.